 The lefthand column selects the chord root, the middle column selects the chord type (major, minor, 7th, etc), and the righthand column lets you specify the bass note of the chord.

 The first entry in the middle column is blank and stands for a major chord.
-The first entry in the righthand column is also blank, and means the bass can be any of the notes in the chord.
+The first entry in the righthand column is also blank, and means the bass can be any of the notes in the chord, though the root will be preferred.

 The fretboard display will show you the first of many voicings for the chord.